raul-matiu/FinalProject_ITF_ManualTesting/README.md

 * Checking Description tab content window
 * Checking Specification tab content window

-The test cases with steps can be viewed here: ...
+The test cases with steps can be viewed here: [link]

 ## 1.5 Test Implementation ##
 The following elements are needed to be ready before the test execution phase begins: